 - The best alternative for Hoyo Azul: Hoyo Claro

 - Summary: is it worth visiting Hoyo Azul?

-This is an article about Hoyo Azul, located at Scape Park Cap Cana.
-If you are interested in a full review of the entire theme park in Punta Cana, check out this article about Scape Park Cap Cana.
+This is an article about Hoyo Azul, located at Scape Park Punta Cana.
+If you are interested in a full review of the entire theme park in Punta Cana, check out this article about Scape Park Punta Cana.

 Where is Hoyo Azul?

 Hoyo Azul is located in the south of Punta Cana, which is called Cap Cana, an exclusive community with high-end resorts, luxury villas and picture-perfect beaches, located in the east of the Dominican Republic.
 From most all-inclusive resorts in the Bavaro Beach area, it is around a 30-minute drive.
 If you stay in a hotel in Cap Cana (such as Sports Illustrated Resorts Cap Cana, Sanctuary Cap Cana, Secrets Cap Cana or Hyatt Ziva / Zilara) it is just a quick 5-10 minutes hop.

 Hoyo Azul, also widely known as Blue Lagoon or Blue Hole in Punta Cana, is a crystal-clear freshwater lagoon similar to some of the famous cenotes in Mexico.
 It is located inside Scape Park Punta Cana and is available for swimming and some moderate cliff jumping (approx. 12-15 feet).
 This Punta Cana lagoon is particularly famous for its incredible turquoise color, which makes it a unique photo opportunity.